 We’re done with the NFL.
 You can forget about the College Football Playoff.
-Put down your basketballs and baseball bats, and let’s turn our attention to something that really matters: competitive toe wrestling.
+Say goodbye to the NBA.
+Put down your hockey sticks and baseball bats or any other equipment for the popular sports we all know, and let’s turn our attention to something that really matters: competitive toe wrestling.

 12. The Redneck Games

-From 1996 to 2012, the annual Redneck Games were held in East Dublin, Georgia, and they received national coverage from Good Morning America, MTV, ABC, CBS, and Fox just to name a few.
-With star-studded events like the Mud Pit Belly Flop, Toilet Seat Throwing, The Cigarette Flip, Dumpster Diving, and everybody’s favorite, the Armpit Serenade, the games are built for everyone needing a good, old-fashioned laugh.
+From 1996 to 2012, the annual Redneck Games were held in East Dublin, Georgia, and they received national coverage from Good Morning America, MTV, ABC, CBS and Fox just to name a few.
+With star-studded events like the Mud Pit Belly Flop, Toilet Seat Throwing, The Cigarette Flip, Dumpster Diving and everybody’s favorite, the Armpit Serenade, the games are built for everyone needing a good, old-fashioned laugh from contestants.
 After attendance declined, the official games were discontinued in 2013, but I vote we bring this incredibly American competition back for good.

 11. Sepak Takraw